 If a double tax agreement (DTA) exists between Australia and the country of which the individual is a tax resident, the terms of the agreement will dictate the relevant tax treatment.

 DTAs attempt to prevent double taxation by allocating taxing rights over income classes covered under the agreement.
-The tax treatment of Australian sourced pension income is summarised in Table 2.

 Understanding superannuation issues for non-resident clients is becoming increasingly important in today’s global economy.

 However, as each country’s taxation and superannuation rules are different, it is important that advisers work together with a tax specialist to provide comprehensive and precise advice for their clients.